Umuzi-org/ACN-syllabus/content/projects/basic-flow-control-katas/_index.md

 Here are some resources you can use to continue this journey:

-- https://adriann.github.io/programming_problems.html : this has lots of cool little excercises.
+- https://adriann.github.io/programming_problems.html : this has lots of cool little exercises.
 They're mostly pretty small, you could do a few every day if you wanted to.
 Even one per day would be a winner
 - https://www.codewars.com: you should know about this already, it's legit!

 Have fun :)